wojfil/iskierka/README.md

 IskierkaGen establishes an infinite source of synthetic data for AI based on rules from some Iskierka codebase.
 It constructs pairs of random strings (natural language text and programming language code) that are correlated.
-See below the process of Perun2 code generation along with text in English.
+See below the animated process of Perun2 code generation along with text in English.

 ![Codegen example](perun2gen.gif)